 G4-LA15 Impacts for labor practices in the supply chain

 Management Approach - Labor Practices Grievance Mechanisms

 Employees who openly address irregularities which represent breaches of applicable law, ethical standards or this Code of Conduct are acting correctly and in accordance with the Geberit Code of Conduct.
-The Group Executive Board of Geberit must be informed of problems in the area of integrity in order to be able to resolve these swiftly and reliably.
-By openly addressing such issues, these Geberit employees are contributing to their own protection, that of their colleagues and the protection of Geberit’s rights and interests.
+The Group Executive Board of Geberit must be informed of problems in the area of integrity in order to be able to manage these swiftly and reliably.
+By openly addressing such issues, Geberit employees are contributing to their own protection, that of their colleagues and the protection of Geberit’s rights and interests.